New arrangements for research block grants for 2017

 On 7 December 2015 the Australian Government released the National Innovation and Science Agenda.
 The Agenda includes a measure introducing new arrangements for the research block grants, commencing 1 January 2017.
 The new measure was in response to the Review of Research Policy and Funding Arrangements led by Dr Ian Watt AO.

 In order to implement the new arrangements the department is currently consulting with the higher education sector on the new program guidelines and possible changes to Categories 2, 3 and 4 research income of the Higher Education Research Data Collection (HERDC).
-The department is inviting written submissions in response to the consultation paper by Monday 6 June 2016.
+The department is inviting written submissions in response to the consultation paper.